 Snapchat Stories are a collection of posts that don't suddenly disintegrate but which you can view and review for 24 hours.
 They are often a selection of video snippets spliced together to some form of narrative.
 Most importantly, from an influencer marketing point of view, Snapchat stories are not simply sent from one person to another.
 Instead, anybody on a poster's Friends list can see their story for the 24 hours that it is live.

 With the introduction of Stories, major brands began to open their eyes to Snapchat's appeal and began to see potential opportunities for their businesses.
 Snapchat staff often create compilations of short videos and pictures from their many users related to a particular topic or event.
 Like all Snapchat Stories, these compilations last for 24 hours before they permanently vanish.
 These have included clips from a specific city, or even a university campus, e.g., "a day in the life of" videogram.

 The Launch of Snapchat Discover

-Snapchat took another leap forward with the launch of their Discover feature.
+Snapchat took another leap forward with the launch of its Discover feature.
 This enabled major media companies like CNN and National Geographic to provide content that Snapchat users can access with the press of a button.
 These are usually higher quality videos than the typical Snapchat homemade amateur productions.
-Snapchat Discover has become a useful way to encourage young audiences to consume news and learn about the world around them.
+Snapchat Discover has become a valuable way to encourage young audiences to consume news and learn about the world around them.

 Snapchat Business Opportunities

-Although marketers and businesses were a little slow to appreciate the uses of SnapChat for marketing, they eventually came to realize that there are considerable opportunities for businesses focussing on a young audience.
-The numbers are huge and the opportunities for exposure are great.
+Although marketers and businesses were a little slow to appreciate the uses of Snapchat for marketing, they eventually came to realize that there are considerable opportunities for businesses focussing on a young audience.
+The numbers are huge, and the opportunities for exposure are great.